deltaswapio/deltaswap/deltachain/design/roadmap.md

-# Wormhole Chain Roadmap
+# Deltaswap Chain Roadmap

-## Why Wormhole Chain?
+## Why Deltaswap Chain?

-At the time of writing, the Wormhole Phylax Network is a decentralized network of 19 validators operating in a Proof-of-Authority consensus mechanism.
-They validate using the phylaxd program from the Wormhole core repository, and perform governance off-chain.
-There are currently no features to the Wormhole Phylax Network except the core function of observing and signing VAAs.
+At the time of writing, the Deltaswap Phylax Network is a decentralized network of 19 validators operating in a Proof-of-Authority consensus mechanism.
+They validate using the phylaxd program from the Deltaswap core repository, and perform governance off-chain.
+There are currently no features to the Deltaswap Phylax Network except the core function of observing and signing VAAs.

-The roadmap is that as Wormhole grows and matures, it will add more advanced features, such as Accounting, Wormhole Pipes, Cross-Chain Queries, and more.
+The roadmap is that as Deltaswap grows and matures, it will add more advanced features, such as Accounting, Deltaswap Pipes, Cross-Chain Queries, and more.
 It will also move its governance, VAA generation, and validator on-boarding to a formalized process, and change its governance structure from PoA to another mechanism (possibly a modified Proof of Stake mechanism).

-Considering that future Wormhole governance is intended to be token based, and that many of these upcoming features are incentivized via fee or staking mechanisms, the obvious path forward is to launch a purpose-built blockchain to support this vision.
+Considering that future Deltaswap governance is intended to be token based, and that many of these upcoming features are incentivized via fee or staking mechanisms, the obvious path forward is to launch a purpose-built blockchain to support this vision.

 ## Why Cosmos?